 i.
 It must be painfully admitted that there are times when Christians, because of great unfaithfulness or false profession of faith, have been hated for good reason.
 Yet no one who is filled with the presence of Jesus and lives like He did can be hated for good reason.

 d.
 But he who endures to the end will be saved: A commitment to endure to the end is required for those who will weather the storms of persecution.
-We who have face little real persecution have little understanding of just how difficult it is to endure under it.
+We who face little real persecution have little understanding of just how difficult it is to endure under it.

 i.
 "Why, if every man would be saved who began to follow Christ, who would be damned?
 In such a country as this, the most of men have at least one religious spasm in their lives."
 (Spurgeon)

 e.
 When they persecute you in this city, flee to another: In this, Jesus taught His disciples that it was wrong for them to court martyrdom.
 They were not to run towards persecution, or even remain if they had the chance for an honorable escape.
-If they could flee to another place they were to do it.
+If they could flee to another place, they were to do it.

 f.
-You will not have gone through the cities of Israel before the Son of Man comes: This is one of the hardest to understand statements of Jesus in Matthew.
+You will not have gone through the cities of Israel before the Son of Man comes: This is one of the hardest-to-understand statements of Jesus in Matthew.
 Could Jesus really mean that He would return to this earth before the disciples would make it through all the cities of Israel?
-If so, this would make Jesus’ plainly wrong in this prediction.
-Instead, it is better to see His “coming” in this passage as His coming in judgment upon Judea in ad 70 which did happen before the gospel came to every city in Israel.
+If so, this would make Jesus plainly wrong in this prediction.
+Instead, it is better to see His "coming" in this passage as His coming in judgment upon Judea in ad 70 which did happen before the gospel came to every city in Israel.

 i.
 This is the fulfillment of the day of judgment warned of in Matthew 10:15.
 In many ways, the judgment poured out by God upon Judea through the Roman armies in ad 70 was worse than the judgment that came upon Sodom and Gomorrah.

 ii.
-“When they face persecution, they must take it as nor more than a signal for strategic withdrawal to the next city where witness must continue, for the time is short.
-They will not have finished evangelizing the cities of Israel before the Son of Man comes in judgment on Israel.”
+"When they face persecution, they must take it as no more than a signal for strategic withdrawal to the next city where witness must continue, for the time is short.
+They will not have finished evangelizing the cities of Israel before the Son of Man comes in judgment on Israel."
 (Carson)